 Manufacturers seeking to enter the offshore wind supply chain will find that holding an ISO-9001 certification can be helpful.
 The Industry Expansion Solutions (IES) team at North Carolina State University offers training and support to help your organization earn this credibility-building certification.

 Research North Carolina companies currently in the offshore wind supply chain using our Supply Chain Map and Registry elsewhere on our website.
-You can also add your company to the registry on that page.
+You can also add your company to the registry on that page or update your company's information using the Manage section.

 The North Carolina Department of Commerce, in partnership with the non-profit Southeastern Wind Coalition and in conjunction with the American Clean Power Association and the Clean Energy Technology Center at N.C.
 State University publishes the supply chain map, to better connect companies and facilities in the state and region that currently supply or could supply products and services to the wind energy industry (both land-based and offshore).